sin5678/inav_cn_wiki/INAV-MSP-frames-changelog.md

 ### MSP_NAV_POSHOLD

 Basic position hold settings.
-Mostly, but on only, for multirotor
+Mostly, but not only, for multirotor

 Frame IDs: